All Products

 mac_alg

-The algorithm used for the Message Authentication Code (MAC) in SSH.
-It ensures data integrity and authenticity and prevents tampering.
-Common examples include the HMAC-SHA2 series.
-A strong MAC algorithm is fundamental to secure data transmission.
+Message authentication code (MAC) algorithm used in SSH to ensure data integrity and authenticity and prevent tampering.
+Common examples include HMAC-SHA2 series.
+Strong MAC algorithms form the foundation of secure data transmission.

 HMAC-SHA2-256-ETM